 There are two major types of lung cancer: non-small cell and small cell.
 Non-small cell lung cancer (NSCLC) comes from epithelial cells and is the most common type.
 Small cell lung cancer begins in the nerve cells or hormone-producing cells of the lung.
 The term “small cell” refers to the size and shape of the cancer cells as seen under a microscope.
 It is important for doctors to distinguish NSCLC from small cell lung cancer because the two types of cancer are usually treated in different ways.

 Lung cancer begins when cells in the lung change and grow uncontrollably to form a mass called a tumor (or a lesion or nodule).
 A tumor can be benign (noncancerous) or malignant (cancerous).
-A cancerous tumor is a collection of a large number of cancer cells that have the ability to spread to other parts of the body in a process.
 A lung tumor can begin anywhere in the lung.

 The stage of lung cancer is determined by the location and size of the initial lung tumor and whether it has spread to lymph nodes or more distant parts of the body.
-The type of lung cancer (NSCLC versus small cell) and stage of the disease (discussed later in Staging) determine what type of treatment is needed.
+The type of lung cancer (NSCLC versus small cell) and stage of the disease (discussed later in the Stages section) determine what type of treatment is needed.

 Looking for More of an Overview?